-Prescribe yourself a healthy life with our Seasonal or Midsummer Foundation in Plant Medicine – explore how using science-backed plants for health and medicine can transform your life.
+Prescribe yourself a healthy life with our 10-day Seasonal Foundation in Plant Medicine.
+Taking place over 5 seasonal weekends, explore and use science-backed plants for your health and medicine.

 Feedback from FPM students…